PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-06 07:57:18
+Last updated: 2024-04-06 07:57:52
-Random Quote: I did it for me.
-I liked it.
-I was good at it.
-And I was really...
-I was alive. - Walter White
+Random Quote: All I can do is wait... for the cancer to come back. - Skyler White